Yesterday was a great day at the races! My friend Bruce van Halderen sure knows how to throw a party, The Loudfire tent just gets better every year.

 - 400gms arborio rice (about 100gms per person)

 - 20gms dried porcini mushrooms

 - about 150gms of shiitake mushrooms chopped (more or less)

 - 2 litres of stock (about 500ml per 100gms of rice)

-- 1 red onion thinly sliced
+- 1 onion finely chopped

-- a knob of butter and then another one for the end
+- a good knob of butter and then another one for the end

 how to make:

 - soak the dried porcini in about a cup of boiling water and allow to rehydrate for about 5 – 10 minutes, reserving the liquid to form part of the stock